Scheduled MonumentsEnglandMedieval chapel and graveyard, 170m east of Brandon

 What is Medieval chapel and graveyard, 170m east of Brandon?

-The Medieval chapel and graveyard situated 170 metres east of Brandon in Northumberland is a scheduled ancient monument representing a place of worship and burial from the medieval period.
+The Medieval chapel and graveyard 170 metres east of Brandon is an ancient monument in Northumberland recording Christian religious practice in the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002917.

 Who is responsible for protecting Medieval chapel and graveyard, 170m east of Brandon?